Jason2605/AdminPanel/API/readME.md

 <p>AdminPanel now has a brand new API available to be used,
 it returns the data in json so many languages can use it for various things.

-The panel currently has 11 functions which you can use at this moment in time.
+The panel currently has 12 functions which you can use at this moment in time.
 </p>
 * all - This returns info about every player in your database and things such as total amount of money, and player count.
-* search - This allows you to get information about a certain player.
+* search - This allows you to get information about a certain player(use the players id ex.76561198035548503).
 * money - Returns amount of money throught the entire server.
 * players - Returns the amount of players in the database.
 * wanted - Returns the players wanted and what they are wanted for.